The Home Office has launched an investigation after a buyer acquired a laptop on eBay that contained a disc with confidential information.

 In December, the Driving Standards Agency said it lost a disc containing the records of three million learner drivers.
 Soon after that the Department of Health said that nine of its regional NHS trusts had lost patient data, including medical records for about 160,000 children in East London.

-In January, a laptop containing personal information on about 600,000 new and potential recruits to the Royal Marines, the Royal Navy and the Royal Air Force was stolen from an officer in the Royal Navy.
+In January, a laptop containing personal information on about 600,000 new and potential recruits to the Royal Marines, the Royal Air Force ">Royal Navy and the Royal Air Force was stolen from an officer in the Royal Navy.